The best new non-alcoholic wines, beers and spirits for 2026

 iOTA & Phillips Brewing & Malting Co.

-It’s hard to resist a beer that launches with an Instagram meme – or a Canadian craft brewery that malts their own barley, like Phillips Brewing does.
-The latest beer from their non-alcoholic line, iOTA, is a medium-bodied ale featuring juicy blackberry flavours accented with a hint of lemon.
+It’s hard to resist a beer that launches with an Instagram meme– or a Canadian craft brewery that malts their own barley, like Phillips Brewing does.
+The latest beer from their non-alcoholic line, iOTA, is a refreshing wheat ale featuring juicy peach sweetness for easy sipping-drinking.

 Bellwoods Brewing